sillyfrog/esphome-dmx-laser/README.md

 The XLR pin numbers are printed on the XLR connectors.

-Optionally, you can also connect the ground wire (although I didn't need it, but for longer runs it might be necessary):
+Optionally, you can also connect the ground wire (although I didn't need it, but for longer runs it might be necessary depending on the cabling used):
 - RS485 GND -> XLR 1 (GND)

-See the included `dmx.yaml` for the full ESPHome configuration.
+See the included `dmx.yaml` for the full ESPHome configuration, not the `wifi:`, `board:` sections need to be updated to match your network.
+This configuration automatically uses the `esphome-dmx512` custom component (there is no need to install it separately).

-I have everything configured as a light as it was simple for me to work with, and nothing needed each step of the 255 range.
+I have everything configured as a light as it was simple for me to work with, and nothing needed each step of the 255 range (ie: the range was mapped from 0-100% to the 0-255 range).

 # Changing the pattern etc